ShwetKhatri2001/Webiu/themes/health-and-wellness-system/README.md

 }
 ```

-4. Run your site using `gatsby develop` and navigate to your health-and-wellness-system site.
+4. Run your site using `gatsby develop` and navigate to your hotel-management-system site.

 ## Usage